 Already have an interest-only mortgage?
 Why it’s important to review it now

-If you have more than 50% equity in your property and a repayment vehicle that is on track and accepted by a wide range of lenders, then you should be okay.
+If you have more than 50% equity in your property and a repayment plan that is on track and accepted by a range of lenders, then you should be okay.
 But if you don’t, you may find it difficult to remortgage when your existing deal comes to an end.

-Make sure you review your investment plan regularly and take action or get financial advice if you think it won’t provide sufficient funds to pay off your mortgage.
+It is essential you review your investment plan regularly and take action if you think it won’t provide sufficient funds to pay off your mortgage.
 Talk to your lender or get professional financial advice.

 Your options if you won’t have enough to repay your capital